gszypko/spruce/README.md

 # Modules

-`mhdtoy` is designed to allow for the implementation of `Module`s that encompass physics phenomena outside of the base MHD physics of the simulation.
+`SPRUCE` is designed to allow for the implementation of `Module`s that encompass physics phenomena outside of the base MHD physics of the simulation.
 These Modules can be easily activated, deactivated, and reconfigured without modifying the base MHD functionality.
 This is meant to be the primary method for the user to customize the run-time behavior of the code.

 ## Basic Modular Structure